-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd Frank Act") enables our stockholders to vote to approve, on an advisory, non-binding basis, our executive compensation for the fiscal year ended June 30, 2018 as disclosed in the Proxy Statement in accordance with the SEC's rules, including Section 14A of the Exchange Act ("Say-on-Pay").
-We currently conduct this advisory vote on an annual basis, and the next advisory vote is expected to be conducted at our 2019 Annual Meeting of Stockholders.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd Frank Act") enables our stockholders to vote to approve, on an advisory, non-binding basis, our executive compensation for the fiscal year ended June 30, 2021 as disclosed in the Proxy Statement in accordance with the SEC's rules, including Section 14A of the Exchange Act.
+We currently conduct this advisory vote on an annual basis, and the next advisory vote is expected to be conducted at our 2022 Annual Meeting of Stockholders.